kmsmith137/ch_frb_l1/MANUAL.md

     channels, so that the memory and CPU usage are reasonable.
 With 1024 frequency channels and <= 4 beams, the L0 simulator and L1 server should easily run on a laptop over the "loopback" network interface.

+<a name="two-node-backend"></a>
+### EXAMPLES ON THE TWO-NODE MCGILL BACKEND

+This is a placeholder section, which will contain a description of the McGill two-node backend, and some examples which can be run.

+  - Right now the following ports are open on the firewalls of the compute nodes: 10252/udp, 6677/udp, 6677/tcp.
+    If you need to open more, the syntax is:
+    ```
+    sudo firewall-cmd --zone=public --add-port=10252/udp --permanent
+    sudo firewall-cmd --reload
+    sudo firewall-cmd --list-all
+    ```

+  - You may run into a nuisance issue where the L1 process hangs for a long time (uninterruptible with control-C) after throwing an exception, because it is trying to write its core dump.
+My solution is `sudo killall -9 abrt-hook-ccpp` in another window.
+Let me know if you find a better one!

 <a name="l1-config"></a>
 ### CONFIG FILE REFERENCE: L1 SERVER